syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 Launching Experiments Locally
 -----------------------------

-Here is an example of how simulated experiments are launched locally:
+Here is an example of how simulated experiments are launched locally (if you installed Syne Tune from sources, you need to start the script from the ``benchmarking/examples`` directory):

 .. code-block:: bash

-   python benchmarking/examples/benchmark_hypertune/hpo_main.py \
+   python benchmark_hypertune/hpo_main.py \
      --experiment_tag tutorial-simulated --benchmark nas201-cifar100 \
      --method ASHA --num_seeds 10